memgraph/docs/lab/style-script/reference-guide.md

   <property-name-n>: <expression-n>
 }
 ```

 Like in CSS, directives defined later override properties of the previous
 directives.

-Style script currently has two directives: `@NodeStyle`, for defining visual
+Style script currently has two directives: `@NodeStyle`, for defining the visual
-style of graph nodes, and `@EdgeStyle` for defining visual style of graph
+style of graph nodes, and `@EdgeStyle` for defining the visual style of graph
 relationships.

 An example of a directive is `@NodeStyle` directive which can be used to specify
 style properties of a graph node.

 ```
 @NodeStyle {
   border-width: 2